Harness horsemen call for end to Hawthorne’s veto power over new track and casino

 To generate revenue and get a racino off the ground, horsemen have proposed that Hawthorne seek investment partners or open a temporary casino, as Waukegan and Rockford casinos have done.
 Carey said he “very easily” could have put slots in at the track, but wanted to emphasize racing over the casino.

-Carey proposed a new south suburban harness track in 2019, partnering with video gaming owner Rick Heidner.
-But a Tribune story questioned the funding source for the project, and Gov. J.B.
+Carey proposed a new south suburban harness track in 2019 in Tinley Park, partnering with video gaming owner Rick Heidner.
+But a Chicago Tribune story questioned the funding source for the project, and Gov. J.B.
 Pritzker refused to sell state land for the site, causing the plan to fall through.

 The Carey family has kept racing alive in Illinois after Churchill Downs Inc. closed Arlington International Racecourse.
 It has split the track’s season between harness and thoroughbred racing.